On the complexity of the optimal transport problem with graph-structured cost: Introduction

-The purpose of this work is to provide a tighter complexity bound for solving the MOT with graph-structured costs.
-Graph-structured optimal transport problems are often formulated as a sum of bi-marginal optimal transport problem.
-The numerical scheme is then based on regularizing each of the bi-marginal problems locally.
-In this work we suggest to use a regularization on the multi-marginal transport tensor similar to the one suggested in \citet{carlier2021linear}.
-This regularization simplifies the complexity analysis (see Remark \ref{rem:regularizer}).

-For the cases where the MOT problem is structured according to a tree, i.e., the graph does not contain any cycles, we show that an $\epsilon$-approximation of the solution can be found within $ \mathcal{\tilde O}(d(G) m n^2\epsilon^{-2})$ operations.
-This improves on the previous result for tree-structured MOT in \cite{haasler2021pgm}.
-Moreover, for the barycenter problem, which corresponds to the special case of a star-shaped graph, this matches the best known bound when no further acceleration of the method is applied.
-In the case of a general graph $G$, the complexity is $ \mathcal{ O} \left( \frac{d(G) m n^{w(G)+1} }{\epsilon^2} \right)$, where $w(G)$ is the tree-width of $G$.
+\paragraph{Our contribution:} The purpose of this work is to provide a tighter complexity bound for solving the MOT problem with general graph-structured costs.
+Tree-structured optimal transport problems are often formulated as a sum of bi-marginal optimal transport problem.
+The numerical scheme is often based on regularizing each of the bi-marginal problems locally in previous work.
+However, if the underlying graph structure contains cycles, there is no such representation of the problem.
+In this work we suggest to use a regularization on the MOT tensor similar to the one suggested in \citet{carlier2021linear}.
+This regularization also simplifies the complexity analysis (see Remark \ref{rem:regularizer}).
+For the cases where the MOT problem is structured according to a tree, i.e., the graph does not contain any cycles, we show that an $\epsilon$-approximation of the solution can be found within $ \mathcal{\tilde O}(\bar d(G) m n^2\epsilon^{-2})$ operations, where $\bar d(G)$ denotes the average distance between two leaves of the tree.
+This improves on the previous result $\mathcal{\tilde O}(m^4 n^2\epsilon^{-2})$ for tree-structured MOT in \cite{haasler2021pgm}.
+Especially for the barycenter problem, which corresponds to the special case of a star-shaped graph, this matches the best known bound when no further acceleration of the method is applied.
+The framework in this paper also treats a class of MOT problems that is much larger than what can be described by bi-marginal OT problems.
+In the case of a general graph $G$, the complexity is $ \mathcal{ \tilde O} \left( \bar d(\mathcal{T}) m n^{w(G)+1} \epsilon^{-2} \right)$, where $\mathcal{T}$ is a minimal junction tree over the graph $G$, and $w(G)$ is the tree-width of $G$.
+The best-known complexity bounds for optimal transport without acceleration are summarized in Table~\ref{tab:bounds}.
+There are accelerated versions of the Sinkhorn algorithm, see, e.g., \citet{lin2019complexity,kroshnin2019complexity} that can improve the dependence with respect to $\epsilon$ from $\epsilon^{-2}$ to $\epsilon^{-1}$.
+Note that these accelerations cannot improve the dependence over $m$ or $n$.
+Since the algorithm studied in this work is not accelerated, we compare the complexity bounds only to algorithms with no acceleration.

 \paragraph{Notation:}